 GPS Coordinates: 51.8980, -8.4748 | View On Google Maps ⇨

-Cork was originally a peaceful monastic settlement founded by St. Finbar in the 7th century AD.
+Cork was originally a peaceful monastic settlement founded by St Finbar in the 7th century.
 By the 9th century, Cork was being raided by the Vikings.
-Later in the 11th century, the Vikings now known as the Hiberno-Norse had established a port, settled in the area and surrounded their town with a wooden fence.
+Later in the 11th century, the Vikings, now known as the Hiberno-Norse had established a port, settled in the area and surrounded their town with a wooden fence.

-Corks walls suffered during the Williamite wars of the 17th century.
+Cork's walls suffered during the Williamite Wars of the 17th century.
 When under siege by the Duke of Malborough in 1690, the city’s large walls were essentially reduced to ground level during an artillery attack.
 The expense of rebuilding the walls was deemed unnecessary, as artillery assault was now a common part of war.
-The full circuit of Cork’s original walls survives underground, but they can be seen above ground level in a few places such as in Bishop Lucey Park.
+The full circuit of Cork’s original walls survives underground, but they can be seen above ground level in a few places such as Bishop Lucey Park.

-When visiting the medieval city of Cork start your visit at Cork City Gaol and Heritage Centre.
-Here you can learn about Corks history and the harsh realities of life in the 18th and 19th centuries.
-The staff will also make recommendations for other sites around the city worth seeing such as Red Abbey, the oldest structure in Cork city, Elizabeth Fort a 17th century fort that was used during the Williamite siege and as a convict depot during the Great Famine.
-Check out the Butter Museum and ring the Shandon bells in the 300 year old St. Annes church.
+When visiting the medieval city of Cork start your visit at Cork City Gaol and Heritage Centre where you can learn about Cork's history and the harsh realities of life in the 18th and 19th centuries.
+The staff will also make recommendations for other sites around the city worth seeing such as the Red Abbey, the oldest structure in Cork city, Elizabeth Fort - a 17th century fort that was used during the Williamite siege, and as a convict depot during the Great Famine.
+Check out the Butter Museum and ring the Shandon bells in the 300 year old St Anne's church.
 Finally finish off your day by grabbing some local cuisine in the famous English Market.